 Even as I’m writing this, I hear the old questions…I wonder, is what I’m writing true?
 Is it real or is it just a line in yet another play at being me – something the person a new DID role I’ve created would say?
 Will I wake up tomorrow and read this and not remember writing it?
 Will I be embarrassed?
 Will think I’m full of shit?
 Am I full of shit?

-As I feel the spiral begin, I try cling to the little bit of logic I can construct as a breadcrumb back to a place of somewhat firm understanding and I ask myself…Am I the same person who started writing letters to you?
+As I feel the spiral begin, I try cling to the little bit of logic I can construct as a breadcrumb back to a place of somewhat firm understanding and I ask myself…Am I the same person who started this blog?
 If not, in what ways am I different from that person?
-And, if I’m able to say for sure that I’m not the person who started writing to you, who am I?
+And, if I’m able to say for sure that I’m not the person who started this, who am I and am I trespassing here?
+Fronting?
 And does it even matter, really?
-When I read the letters I’ve already written, I don’t remember most of them and their contents leave me feeling a whole range of emotions: embarrassed, exposed, surprised, and even (dare I say) better informed.
-Does this mean and “other” wrote them or is it more a matter of amnesia – a short term memory issue that leaves me unable to remember things from day to day since the car accident?
+When I read the posts already written, I don’t remember most of them and their contents leave me feeling a whole range of emotions: embarrassed, exposed, surprised, and even (dare I say) better informed.
+Does this mean an “other” wrote them or is it more a matter of amnesia – a short term memory issue that leaves me unable to remember things from day to day since the car accident?

-Oh who the fuck knows.
-I’m so sorry my friend.
+Who the fuck knows?
+I don’t.
 My mind is tired and (obviously) confused tonight.
 Sometimes streams of consciousness can be a good thing and sometimes it is a train wreck.
 In this case, Choo!
 Choo!
-The crazy train, she is a-rollin’ and my apologies if you felt taken for a ride along in this letter.
+The crazy train, she is a-rollin’ and my apologies if you felt taken for a ride along in this post.